NatVanG/PBI-InspectorV2/README.md

 ## <a id="ado"></a>Azure DevOps integration

-For a tutorial on how to run PBI Inspector as part of an Azure DevOps pipeline job (alongside Tabular Editor's BPA rules), see https://learn.microsoft.com/en-us/power-bi/developer/projects/projects-build-pipelines.
+For a tutorial on how to run PBI Inspector V2 as part of an Azure DevOps pipeline job (alongside Tabular Editor's BPA rules), see https://learn.microsoft.com/en-us/power-bi/developer/projects/projects-build-pipelines.

 :exclamation: Please note that to work with PBI Inspector V2 the YAML file referenced in the tutorial needs to be updated as follows [ContinuousIntegration-Rules-PBIR.yml](DocsExamples/ContinuousIntegration-Rules-PBIR.yml).

 ## <a id="customerruleguide"></a>Custom Rules Guide

+:pencil: This is a high-level guide to custom rules for a deeper explanation of rules and operators see the [PBI Inspector V2 wiki](https://github.com/NatVanG/PBI-InspectorV2/wiki).

 Custom rules are defined in a JSON file as an array of rule objects as follows: